cmiles/PointlessWaymarksProject/PointlessWaymarks.Task.PhotoPickup/README.md

 ﻿## Photo Pickup Task

-This project creates a commandline program that can be used to automatically add photographs from a folder to a Pointless Waymarks CMS Based Site.
+This project creates a command-line program that can be used to automatically add photographs from a folder to a Pointless Waymarks CMS Based Site.

 Used in conjunction with the Windows Task Scheduler this provides a way to have a folder where the photographs are automatically picked up once (or more) a day!
 And used along with a local folder that syncs to a service like Dropbox it can provide a reasonable way to quickly transfer phone photos to a site.